tsforce/ts_dev_env/README.md

 * Restart Bash

 **NOTE:** After that, the two global environment variables already there:
-* FENV_HOME - All the bashrcs, git config and vim plugins here
+* TS_ENV_HOME - All the bashrcs, git config and vim plugins here
 * FENV_GIT - the place of this repository in your computer

 ## Step 3 - Install Vim Plugins